Last updated: September 8, 2023

 As a Bishop, he sees himself in the faces of the poor, less fortunate, and those in the minority.
 He shares the hope of Christ with youth who are at risk due to poverty, political manipulation, corruption, and Islamic influences.
 In Kenya, the unemployed youth, often from poor families, can be easily manipulated by politicians as tools to further their own ends.
 These youth are often coerced into a life of crime for monetary gain.

-“We shall equip the youth with knowledge and capacity through a series of sessions on the meaning of democracy,” Paul said.
+Bishop Paul and the diocese engage the youth through sporting events, youth rallies, conferences, and symposiums throughout the diocese to provide talent development, entertainment, education, and economic empowerment.
+“We shall equip the youth with knowledge and capacity through series of sessions on the meaning of democracy,” says Bishop Paul.
 “We shall empower the youth to engage in issue-based politics and shun tribalism and politics of hatred and bitterness.”

 Prepare for the Call